HSw109/CBJS/README.md

-# CBJS

-Welcome to my Web Penetration Testing repository!
+# Web Penetration Testing

-This repository provides information about 12 common vulnerabilities written by CyberJutsu and my write-up while solving them.
+This repository provides information about 8 white-boxes written by CyberJutsu and my write-up while solving them.